 If you can do all that, then the money will take care of itself.

 UPDATE: Getting some comments from others pointing out how a book gives you credibility and builds your awareness and how THAT leads to money for you.
 All of this is completely correct BUT how you position your book is crucial.
 If you are writing your book and at the same time thinking about how it will lead to bigger speaking fees and higher consulting rates for you, then it can easily impact your writing.
 As Kathy was telling me when I was working on TLARS, ‘most of the things that authors add to their books to make them sound smart, makes the reader feel stupid’.
 The point is if you are writing your book consciously as a tool to make more money, it’s probably going to make the book less valuable to the reader because it won’t be as focused on what’s best and valuable for the reader.
-So write the book that helps the reader kick-ass at whatever they are doing, and the money will take care of itself!
+So write the book that helps the reader kick-ass at whatever they are doing, (like creating healthy meals for busy moms, or helping companies create amazing brand ambassador programs) and the money will take care of itself!